 In May 2017, the Company signed a comprehensive agreement with Compañia Minera Virgen de la Merced S.A.C. ("Merced") on the Ocros project.
 Under the agreement, Merced has two exclusive options to earn up to a 70% interest in the Ocros concessions over four years.
 To exercise the first option to earn 51%, Merced must complete 6,000m of diamond drilling, and make cash payments of US\$250,000 (received).
-Merced now has the option to earn up to a 70% interest by making an additional cash payment of US\$300,000, and completing an additional 4,000m of drilling.
+Upon earning 51%, Merced has the option to earn up to a 70% interest by making an additional cash payment of US\$300,000, and completing an additional 4,000m of drilling.
 Merced is the owner of the mineral concessions adjacent and to the south of Ocros, and is operating a small mining operation on the Merced concessions.

 Merced commenced their drill program in July 2017, and completed the first hole to a depth of 737m, the second hole to 701m, and the third hole to a depth of 671m.
 After completion of third hole in early 2018, Merced completed a magnetic geophysical survey, and recommenced drilling in April 2018.
-The fourth drillhole was completed to a depth of 818m, the fifth hole to 677m, the sixth hole to 1,024m, the seventh hole to 1,008m, the eighth hole to 537m, and the ninth hole to a depth of 375m in May 2019.
-To date, Merced have completed 6,549m in 9 drillholes.
-Drill core has been transported from site to Merced's facilities in Lima, where the core is being split, and samples prepared.
+The fourth drill hole was completed to a depth of 818m, the fifth hole to 677m, the sixth hole to 1,024m, the seventh hole to 1,008m, the eighth hole to 537m, and the ninth hole to a depth of 375m in May 2019.
+In sum, Merced have completed 6,549m in 9 drill holes.
+Drill core has been transported from site to Merced's facilities in Lima, where the core will be split, and samples prepared.
+Merced completed analysis of their first 3 drill holes, but to date have not completed analysis on any of the 6 drill holes (4,452m) completed after the 2018 geophysical survey.
 No results have been reported by the Company from Merced's Ocros drilling.

 In June 2015, the Company's 85% owned subsidiary signed an agreement with Sociedad Minera de Responsabilidad Limitada Vírgen de la Merced ("Vírgen").
 Under the agreement, which had a one-year term, Vírgen was given the right to exploit a limited and defined area of Ocros (approximately 7.6 hectares), in consideration of a monthly royalty payable to the local community, and payment of the annual concession taxes on all the Ocros concessions.
 Vírgen assumed all responsibilities with respect to compliance with labour and environmental regulations.
 On May 16, 2017, Condor's 85% owned subsidiary and Merced entered into a one year (renewable) agreement with David Bedon ("DB"), which agreement is similar to the prior agreement with Vírgen.
+This agreement was renewed in 2018 and 2019.
 DB has the right to exploit a limited and defined area at Ocros (approximately 8.9 hectares largely within the historic underground workings), in consideration of an annual and monthly royalty payable to the local community.
 DB is a related party to Merced and Vírgen.